-The purpose of this project is to (1) improve upon your practical knowledge about budget practice, technique, reform, and results; (2) synthesize information you have learned over the course; and (3) allow for you to participate in a working group of your peers to critically think and develop solutions to problems.
+The purpose of this project is to (1) improve upon your practical knowledge about leadership and management demands across public and nonprofit organizations; (2) synthesize information you have learned over the course; and (3) allow for you to participate in a working group of your peers to make collaborative decisions, develop solutions to problems, and create a cohesive and professional group product.

-The class will be divided into teams to produce a research project about an agency in a state government.
-You will select your group shortly after the semester starts based on the enrollment and work as a group throughout the course.
-We will evaluate the financial implications of COVID-19 and recessions for each agency.
-I have assigned specific days in the course to work with your group as well as indicated deadlines for each deliverable.
+The class will be divided into teams to produce a research project on a government or non-profit organization.
+You will be split into groups shortly after the semester starts based on the enrollment and work as a group throughout the course.
+Typically, half of the class will evaluate a government organization and the other half will evaluate a nonprofit organization.
+However, you have the option to select a government or a nonprofit organization to evaluate.
+I have assigned specific times in the course to work with your group as well as indicated deadlines for each deliverable.
 Each group will submit one assignment and each group member will receive the same grade.
-However, peer evaluations will be required at the end of the project, and I may adjust an individual group member's grade based on the peer feedback.
-Detailed information about the group project is available on the group project assignment sheet on eLC.
+However, peer evaluations will be required at the end of the project, and I may adjust an individual group member's grade based on their peer feedback.
+Detailed information about the group project is available on the group project assignment sheet available on eLC.